mtao/nyu-intro-to-computer-science/slides/welcome.md

 ## Assignments

-You will have somewhere around 10 assignments.
+You will have somewhere around 7 assignments.

+--

+Automatically graded with Gradescope
+--

+- unlimitted resubmissions.

+--
+- Code that does not compile will get a 0

+--

 You lose 10 points for each day late and we do not accept submissions more than 3 days late.